Staff Directory

 Assistant Director

-(603) 357 0557
+[email protected](603) 357 0557

-J. B. Mack, originally from Maine, has lived and worked in New Hampshire since 2007.
+J. B. is originally from Maine and has lived and worked in New Hampshire since 2007.
 J. B. oversees and manages SWRPC’s Transportation Planning and Brownfields Assessment Programs.
 He holds a Master’s of Regional Planning from the University of Massachusetts-Amherst.
 J. B. entered the field of planning after working in the social services field where his responsibilities were to help his low-income clients with challenges ranging from housing to transportation to employment to education to daycare.
 Before working at SWRPC, J. B. worked for 5 years at the Southern Maine Planning and Development Commission.
 J. B. is a member of the Board of the Keene Housing Kids Collaborative and the Keene Downtown Housing Corporation and former Chair of the Keene Housing Board of Commissioners.

 Henry Underwood